 The haunting of Thornewood Castle

-From the current owners
+From Thornewood Castle’s current owners

-Wayne and Deanna Robinson purchased the mansion In 2000.
+Wayne and Deanna Robinson purchased the mansion in 2000.
 The couple claims that the most common encounter they’ve had is the phantom party they would see in the great hall.
 One night while Deanna was reading, the room suddenly lit up like a cocktail party was taking place.
 According to the website Weird US, “she heard people walking and dancing across the floor, the clinking of glasses and the mutter of conversation.
 It sounded like 100 invisible people had suddenly appeared.”

 On another occasion, “Deanna has seen what she described as a vortex in the Great Hall.
 It appeared one night on the grand staircase.
 This stairway, like most fixtures at Thornewood Castle, is several hundred years old.
 She saw several spirits come out of the vortex, but having previously had a near death experience of her own, she did not investigate for fear of being pulled to the other side.”